-Unformatted Input/Output
+Formatted and Unformatted Input/Output

 Unformatted Input/Output is the most basic form of input/output.
 Unformatted input/output transfers the internal binary representation of the data directly between memory and the file.

-Advantages of Unformatted I/O
+Formatted output converts the internal binary representation of the data to ASCII characters which are written to the output file.
+Formatted input reads characters from the input file and converts them to internal form.
+Formatted I/O can be either "Free" format or "Explicit" format, as described below.